-Complete Domain, + Bowl Region, NC: Not Calculated - Regime of Two Tumble

-As the piston ascends upwards during the compression process, the fluid from the cylindrical region is pushed into the bowl region thereby increasing the angular velocity of the fluid in the bowl.
-The fluid flow pattern till the commencement of later part of compression process is found to be same for both CRs.
-However, as the piston approaches TC (> 330° CA), the squish effects fluid movement into the bowl and the squish velocities are found to be vastly different with either CRs.
+\ Complete Domain, + Bowl Region, NC: Not Calculated - Regime of Two Tumble is found to be same for both CRs.
+However, as the piston approaches TC (> $330^{\circ}$ CA), the squish effects fluid movement into the bowl and the squish velocities are found to be vastly different with either CRs.
 Due to the squish effect (becomes dominant); the fluid in the cylindrical portion is pushed into the bowl leading to formation of two vortices in the bowl.
-The peak squish effect is observed to occur around 350° CA, shown in Fig. 6.4, where in the local velocities are as high as 20 m/s around the edge of the bowl corresponding to CR=17.
+The peak squish effect is observed to occur around $350^{\circ}$ CA, shown in Figure.
+6.4, where in the local velocities are as high as 20 m/s around the edge of the bowl corresponding to CR=17.
 There is a slight asymmetry in the velocity distribution probably due to eccentricity of the bowl.
 The velocity vector plot in the axial plane at the same crank angle shows the evolution of counter rotating toroidal vortices.
-At TC (360° CA) the counter-rotating vortices continue to survive and get displaced downwards in the bowl.
+At TC ( $360^{\circ}$ CA) the counter-rotating vortices continue to survive and get displaced downwards in the bowl.
 These results are qualitatively compared with some of the experimental observations of Arcoumanis et al [1983].
-These researchers have experimentally measured the mean and turbulence velocities on an axi-symmetric engine of CR = 6.7 at a speed of 200 rev/min using three piston geometries, which include the bowl-in piston geometry under motoring conditions.
+These researchers have experimentally measured the mean and turbulence velocities on an axisymmetric engine of CR = 6.7 at a speed of 200 rev/min using three piston geometries, which include the bowl-in piston geometry under motoring conditions.